he saw the prophet before being a muslim !!

 Eid Reflection

-Posted by Hassanmohamed79 in Current Issues | Leave a comment
+Posted by Hassanmohamed79 in Current Issues | Comments Off on Eid Reflection

 The word Eid in Arabic means: ‘a gathering of a group at any day.’
 It is also related to the meaning: ‘to return’ which indicates that this day returns again every year.
 From an Islamic perspective, Eid is the day Muslims celebrate finishing the fasting of the month of Ramadan.
 Eid (El-Fitr) or breaking fast (1st day of Shawwal) comes after finishing fasting during the month of Ramadan, and Eid (Al-Adha) or sacrifice (10th day of Zul-Hijja) comes after finishing the major acts of pilgrimage or Hajj.